 Adaptation processes are multifaceted, taking place at different scales with different temporal modalities (Gould & Lloyd, 1999).
 Evolutionary biologists, who mainly deal with natural populations, have focused on adaptation as a trait increasing relative fitness, i.e. which evolved via natural selection.
 Physiologists, who deal with laboratory and farmed strains, have focused on within lifetime reversible processes that allow individuals to adjust to their environment, with less focus on their heritability.
 These biological processes depend on the variability of the environment and adaptation can be described by the following continuum: (i) phenotypic flexibility of individuals leading to temporary/reversible changes, (ii) developmental plasticity leading to more permanent changes of phenotypes through physiological and/or epigenetic mechanisms, and (iii) intergenerational modification of allele frequencies through natural selection (Chevin & Beckerman, 2011).
-Integrating these different adaptive mechanisms has to be developed together with the interface with animal production science.
+Integrating these different adaptive mechanisms has to be developed together at the interface with animal production science.
 Studying performance and behavioral changes induced by modifications in the farming environment would provide a great opportunity for evolutionary biologists to investigate the key mechanisms allowing individuals to maintain their performances over different abiotic conditions, complementing and providing a bridge between approaches in the lab and in the wild.

 The complex phenotypes underlying adaptability are forcing scientists to develop an integrated approach looking at multiple characters.
 The recent expansion of genomics, and other -omic data, offers new avenues to understand the mechanisms that shape adaptability (Valcu & Kempenaers, 2014).
 Studying organisms as a whole, taking into account functional links between traits is now made possible by combining –omic data with the characterization of physiological and performance traits (Prunet et al., 2012).
 This should uncover cell or physiological processes important for adaptability in both wild and farmed animals.
-However, such approaches often produce big data on cell and physiological pathways concomitantly affected.
+However, such approaches often produce complex data on cell and physiological pathways that are concomitantly affected.
 Building an integrated phenotyping (Headon, 2013) that sorts out mechanisms underlying adaptability in an order of importance now needs to combine biological, bioinformatics and statistic knowledge.

 Important questions remain regarding the role of transgenerational adaptation pathways in fitting, in the long term, populations to their environment.
 Such phenotypic modulation has a predictive power and may help the offspring to be better adapted to future environmental conditions.
 Intergenerational plasticity encompasses various mechanisms, including epigenetic changes.
 These mechanisms are likely to sustain rapid adaptation and to promote survival of the next generation (Rey et al., 2016).
 Their understanding is also a key element for animal production science: it opens an innovative way to optimize productivity, via the modulation of farming conditions during reproduction and offspring growth.